 SSL secures millions of peoples’ data on the Internet every day, especially during online transactions or when transmitting confidential information.
 Internet users have come to associate their online security with the lock icon that comes with an SSL-secured website or green address bar that comes with an Extended Validation SSL-secured website.
 SSL-secured websites also begin with https rather than http.

 SSL at Umbler

 Umbler works only with SNI certificates, that are certificates emitted for the domain and not for the server or IP.
 This allows the certificate to be used in any provider, regardless of the server or IP address.

-After logging into CloudFlare, add the domain in the field Add a website, accessible on the + Add Site button on the top right corner, and click on Begin Scan.
+After loging into CloudFlare, add the domain in the field Add a website, using the + Add Site button on the top right corner, and click on Begin Scan.

 Once the scan is completed, click on Continue.